 Eating environment | Yes |

-Adult report of diet at younger age |
+Adult report of diet at younger age | No |

 A duplicate portion of all food and drink prepared, served and consumed is retained, normally over a 24-hour period.
-These identical portions are weighed by the respondent or fieldworker, and usually a concurrent weighed food diary is maintained.
+These identical portions are weighed by the respondent or fieldworker and usually a concurrent weighed food diary is maintained.
 All food is then chemically analysed.

 Asking respondents to keep a weighed food diary is useful to act as a check on the completeness of the duplicate portions.
 The weighed diary also serves as a way of checking portion sizes of the duplicate - one study used an arbitrary 10% difference between weights as an acceptability cut-off [5].